tronprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 # config.conf

 // Optional.The default is empty.
-// It is used when the witness account has set the witnessPermission.
+// It is used when the SR(Super Representative) account has set the witnessPermission.
-// When it is not empty, the localWitnessAccountAddress represents the address of the witness account,
+// When it is not empty, the localWitnessAccountAddress represents the address of the SR(Super Representative) account,
-// and the localwitness is configured with the private key of the witnessPermissionAddress in the witness account.
+// and the localwitness is configured with the private key of the witnessPermissionAddress in the SR(Super Representatives) account.
-// When it is empty,the localwitness is configured with the private key of the witness account.
+// When it is empty,the localwitness is configured with the private key of the SR(Super Representatives) account.

 //localWitnessAccountAddress =